 An example of an illustration in APA style reference page would be; "Edwin, R. (2015).
 The importance of Health Information Systems.
 Journal of evidence-based change.
 Oxford Press."

 Apa style reference list should have a hanging and an alphabetic chronological format.
 Below are illustrations of in text references and how different resources are referenced in the APA style.

 Author, B. (Year published).
 Title of book: Subtitle of a book (edition) [Electronic version].
 Retrieved from URL

 Edwin, G. B., & Alex, T. A. (2010).
 Child growth and life assessment [Electronic version].
 Retrieved from https://www.howtociteAPA.com

 Online Journal Article

-Author, C. (Year Published).
+Author, C. (Year of publication).
 Article title.
-Journal Name, Volume(Issue), page range. doi:# or Retrieved from journal's homepage URL
+Journal Name, Volume(Issue), page range.
+Retrieved from the journal's homepage URL

 Author, M. (Year, Month, Date Published).
 Article title.
 Retrieved from URL